asadprodhan/How-to-connect-to-a-remote-Linux-computer-/README.md

 ## **How to establish ssh connection between your laptop and your HPC machine?**

-In your local computer (laptop/desktop), you run the following command line to connect to your remote computer (HPC machine):
+In your local computer (laptop/desktop), you run the following command line to connect to your remote computer (HPC machine) (Fig 2):

 ```